The Overall Fundamentals Precious Metals

 Nymex Crude Oil (CL)

-The Long Term Picture: Crude Oil is still in a long term consolidation pattern from 147.27, with the 1st wave completed at 33.2.
-The corrective structure of the rise from 33.2 shows that it is 2nd wave of the consolidation pattern.
-While Crude Oil could make another high above 114.83, I anticipate strong resistance ahead to bring reversal for the 3rd leg of the consolidation pattern.
-Stay tuned...
+The Long Term Picture: Crude Oil is in a long term consolidation pattern from 147.27, the 1st wave completed at 33.2.
+The corrective structure of the rise from 33.2 indicates that it is the 2nd wave of the consolidation pattern.
+While Crude Oil could make another high above 114.83, I anticipate strong resistance ahead of 147.24 to bring reversal for the 3rd leg of the consolidation pattern.

 Nymex Crude Oil Continuous Contract Daily Chart